pulumi/docs/reference/pkg/nodejs/@pulumi/openstack/loadbalancer/index.md

 ```

-The owner of the member.
+The owner of the pool.
 Required if admin wants to
 create a pool member for another tenant.
-Changing this creates a new member.
+Changing this creates a new pool.

 <h2 class="pdoc-module-header" id="VipArgs">
-<a class="pdoc-member-name" href="/loadbalancer/vip.ts#L243">interface VipArgs</a>
+<a class="pdoc-member-name" href="/loadbalancer/vip.ts#L244">interface VipArgs</a>
 </h2>

 The set of arguments for constructing a Vip resource.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="/loadbalancer/vip.ts#L248">property address</a>
+<a class="pdoc-child-name" href="/loadbalancer/vip.ts#L249">property address</a>
 </h3>

 ```typescript